 - Leave out at least 10 days’ supply of dry food.
 Canned food will quickly go bad.

 - If you can’t get to your home, contact a reliable neighbor or friend to check on your animals and get them out, if possible.
 Provide specific instructions for care.

 Far too often during natural disasters, people could have taken their animals with them, but they thought that they’d only be gone for a few hours.
 Hours can turn into days or even weeks, and many animals suffer and die as a result.
 Good intentions aren’t good enough—always take your animals with you.

 Share This Important Information With Friends

-Please take just a few seconds to send this lifesaving information to friends or family using the short form below.
+Please take just a few seconds to send this lifesaving information to friends or family.
 While the easiest way for you to help animals in a disaster is never to leave them behind—and ensure that your friends and family know to do the same—you can support all our work for animals by making an urgent donation today.